Mancon1/Mancon1/README.md

 Master's student in Statistics and Data Science at Uppsala University

-Currently working on personal and educational projects related to Data Analysis, risk analysis and time series forecasting
+Currently working on personal and educational projects related to data analysis, risk analysis and time series forecasting

 Mainly using R (R-studio), as well as Python (Pycharm)